InquestGeronimo/tllm/README.md

   ⚠️<em>Under Active Development</em> ⚠️
 </h4>

-**CypherTune** is a small and simple library for fine-tuning large language models (LLMs) on text-to-Cypher datasets.
+**CypherTune** is a small and simple Python library for fine-tuning large language models (LLMs) on text-to-Cypher datasets.
 [Cypher](https://neo4j.com/developer/cypher/) is the graph query language of Neo4j, designed to retrieve data efficiently from a knowledge graph.
 Drawing inspiration from SQL, Cypher stands out as the most user-friendly graph language, owing to its intuitive syntax and resemblance to familiar languages.

 This repository is inspired by Neo4j's recent [initiative](https://bratanic-tomaz.medium.com/crowdsourcing-text2cypher-dataset-e65ba51916d4) to crowdsource the development of their first open-source text-to-Cypher dataset.
 It aims to provide a streamlined and accessible platform for fine-tuning LLMs for users with minimal background in AI, offering an easy entry point to get started with LLMs and graph query language integration.